Participants: max. 20

 Time Loop Revisited

-During The Gathering we invite Debajehmujig, to revisit Time Loop together with us and to create a (new) space for tangible time and actual questions?
+During The Gathering in 2022 we invited Debajehmujig, to revisit Time Loop together with us and to create a (new) space for tangible time and actual questions?